-- Each student has to enrol for the seminar in CAMPUS-Online until Thursday, 22th of April 2021, 23:59 o'clock.
-If, after being enrolled, you do not participate during the rest of the seminar, you will be graded with 5.0. - In case you use slides for your presentation, you have to send them in until 17th June 2021, 23:59 o'clock, as well. - Deadline for handing in your written work: 31st of August 2021, 11:59 o'clock, via Turnitin as a pdf-version.
-The course nb is 28306887 and the enrolement key is 2021. - In order to pass the seminar, it is mandatory to present your results and answer questions in a short discussion after your presentation and write a seminar paper (please follow the formal requirements here).
+- Each student has to enrol for the seminar in CAMPUS-Online until Thursday, 5th of May 2022, 23:59 o'clock.
+If, after being enrolled, you do not participate during the rest of the seminar, you will be graded with 5.0. - In case you use slides for your presentation, you have to send them in until 29th June 2022, 23:59 o'clock, as well. - Deadline for handing in your written work: 31st of August 2022, 23:59 o'clock, via Turnitin as a pdf-version.
+The course nb is 33749028 and the enrolement key is 2022. - In order to pass the seminar, it is mandatory to participate in the session about the Core-Periphery model, present your own paper, moderate the discussion about another paper and write a seminar paper (please follow the formal requirements here).
 Your final grade will be determined by your written work (two thirds), presentation and discussion (one third).